archesproject/arches-docs/docs/developing/reference/api.rst

     gets a single rdm concept instance

-    :query format: {"json"}
+    :query format: {"json-ld", "json"} (default is ``json-ld``)
-    :query indent: number of spaces to indent json output
+    :query indent: integer number of spaces to indent json output (default is none)
-    :query includesubconcepts: option to include sub concepts in the return
+    :query includesubconcepts: option to include sub concepts in the return (default is ``true``)
-    :query includeparentconcepts: option to include parent concepts in the return
+    :query includeparentconcepts: option to include parent concepts in the return (default is ``true``)
-    :query includerelatedconcepts: option to include related concepts in the return
+    :query includerelatedconcepts: option to include related concepts in the return (default is ``true``)
-    :query depthlimit: limit the number of subconcept layers to return if includesubconcepts is true
+    :query depthlimit: limit the number of subconcept layers to return if includesubconcepts is true (default is none)
-    :query lang: show suboncept results with specified language first
+    :query lang: show subconcept results with specified language first (default is project default language)
     :reqheader Authorization: oAuth token for user authentication, see :ref:`/o/token <auth>`

     **Example request**: